Simulator Functions

 libEnsemble’s Executors are commonly used within simulator functions to launch and monitor applications.
 An excellent overview is already available here.

-See the Executor with Electrostatic Forces tutorial for an additional example to try out.
+See the Ensemble with an MPI Application tutorial for an additional example to try out.

 Persistent Simulators